 The Land Registry will not register a change of ownership without seeing the grant of probate.

 If the person had money in banks or building societies and the total exceeds the institution's threshold (typically £5,000-£50,000), you'll need probate.
+Understanding the probate threshold for 2026 can help you determine if your estate requires probate.

 Each institution sets its own limit—we'll cover specific thresholds below.